osmozzza/Image-Depixelation-Project/README.md

 The goal of the project is to build and train a CNN model.
 The trained CNN model is then used to predicted pixel values of the pixelated area in a new set of grayscale images with size 64 × 64.
 Beside the pixelated image, a boolean mask representing the area in the image which is pixelated is passed to the model as input.

-This project is intended for learning purposes.
+This project is intended for learning purposes and is still being improved.

 Author: Angelika Vižintin